ninjutsoo/trustworthy-gen-ai/README.md

 # Trustworthy Generative AI<span id="head"/>

 A collection of papers and resources on the Trustworthy Generative AI.
+For now, my main focus is on Multi-Modality Generative AI and more specifically attack generation for text to image.

 ## Table of Contents<span id="table-of-contents"/>
 * [Trustworthiness of Generative AI](#head)